s-KaiNet/spfx-fast-serve/README.md

 `pnpm` resolves modules a bit differently, when it comes to nested modules.
 Thus if you use `pnpm` as your package manager, add `--pnpm` parameter when running `spfx-fast-serve`

+## Privacy policy

+`spfx-fast-serve` tracks every run using "fast serve" option.
+The "run" data includes time, when you run `npm run serve` and irreversible hash of computer name (to track unique computers).
+It **does NOT** collect nor store any personal, computer, network or project information.
+"Run" data needed to analyze, how many runs using "fast serve" scenario we have per day\month\year and what is the trend.
+Based on the data I can make a decision whether to further invest time into this project or not.

 ## Having troubles?
 Please try to find the answer under [FAQs](/docs/FAQ.md) or raise an issue